OrleansContrib/Orleans.CosmosDB/README.md

 ### Backwards compatibility
 The change will not affect existing systems.
 Configuring custom partition key builders for an existing system will throw a BadGrainStorageConfigException stating incompatibility.
 To start using custom partition key builders the old documents must be updated with a /PartitionKey property where the value is set using the same functionality as the Func<GrainReference, string> delegate specified in options.
 Once all documents are updated, the data must be migrated to a new CosmosDB collection using Azure Data Factory, CosmosDB Migration tool or custom code.

+### Indexing
+The current indexing fork relies on CosmosDB stored procedures for lookup.
+As stored procedures must be executed against a specific partition, the use of custom partition key builders is not compatible with the Orleans indexing fork.

 ***Do note that indexing with custom partition keys is not supported***

 # Contributions